f5devcentral/f5-agility-labs-irules/docs/class2/module1/lab6.rst

 Testing
 ~~~~~~~

-The simplest way to test this code is by creating an http:// URL
+The simplest way to test this code is by viewing an http:// URL
 reference in some HTML code in your web application.

-``<a href="http://www.f5test.local/f5.png">Test Link</a>``

 First, access the HTTPS URL https://www.f5test.local/content.html
 without the iRule code.

+Click the Test Link which is represented in the page with the href
+code below.

+``<a href="http://www.f5test.local/f5.png">Test Link</a>``

-The href above should be seen as HTTP URL.
+The link will open as an HTTP URL.

-With the above iRule in place, this URL in the HTTP response should
+Now, add the above iRule to the HTTPS VIP.
+The Test Link href will be
-be rewritten to an HTTPS URL.
+rewritten to an HTTPS URL.

 Bonus version
 ~~~~~~~~~~~~~